Solopreneur Retirement Funds 2019

 Top Questions to Ask When Setting up a Solo(k)

 To set up a Solo 401(k), you need to complete an application to open an account with a financial institution.
-Solo(k)s are offered by the largest retail brokers, including Vanguard, Schwab and Fidelity.
+Solo(k)s are offered by the largest retail brokers, including Vanguard, Schwab, and Fidelity.
 You?ll definitely want to shop around a bit and compare plans at different institutions.
 Here are some important questions you’ll want to ask while shopping for your Solo 401(k):

 1) What investment options should I choose?

-Once you open the account, you then need to pick the investments in the account.?Make sure that your plan provider offers total stock market index funds that are low cost (low expense ratio), have no sales loads and have commission free trades into these funds.
+Once you open the account, you then need to pick the investments in the account.?Make sure that your plan provider offers total stock market index funds that are low cost (low expense ratio), have no sales loads and have commission-free trades into these funds.

 If you hire someone to manage your investments for you, that person tries to beat the market by picking and choosing investments.
 He or she performs an in-depth analysis of many investments in an attempt to outperform the market index, like the S&P 500.

 Hiring someone to actively manage your funds takes a big cut out of your return.
 There?s the expense ratio, which is a recurring fee the fund deducts from your account.
 There are sales loads, which you pay when your manager buys your funds.
 There can be commissions and a myriad of other fees that investors just aren?t aware of when they hire an advisor to pick their funds or invest in actively managed funds.

 For the 15-year period of April 1, 2001 through March 31, 2016, only 29% of actively-managed U.S. large company funds were able to beat the S&P 500 Index. – The Balance

-You would hope that, after all of these fees are deducted, the performance of your funds would beat the market, right?
+You would hope that after all of these fees are deducted, the performance of your funds would beat the market, right?
 Unfortunately, the opposite is often true.
-Actively managed funds rarely beat the market over time, and they are more costly. ?But what if there were some simple and cheap way to passively own a small piece of the entire stock market instead of paying someone to try and ?guess? which stocks might beat the market?
+Actively managed funds rarely beat the market over time, and they are more costly. ?But what if there was a simple and cheap way to passively own a small piece of the entire stock market instead of paying someone to try and ?guess? which stocks might beat the market?
 Well, there is.
 They are called index funds.

 An index fund?tries to mimic the returns of an index it follows (such as the S&P 500) by purchasing all (or almost all) of the holdings in the index.
 Thus, they are referred to as ?passively managed? and are therefore cheaper to buy.
 Instead of paying someone to try and pick a winner that beats the market for you, you are actually just buying the whole market.

 Another benefit of index funds is that they are tax efficient.
 Index funds have extremely low turnover while actively-managed funds often have high turnover ratios.
 Higher turnover = higher taxes.
 When funds have more buying and selling activity (aka turnover), some securities will probably sell at a higher price than they were purchased.
 That means you’ll be paying capital gains taxes more frequently.?

 So, to recap.
 Index funds offer:

-- Low cost
+- low cost

-- Broad diversification
+- broad diversification

-- Tax efficiency
+- tax efficiency

-- Superior performance
+- superior performance

-These index funds have broad coverage and very low expense ratios:
+These index funds have broad coverage and very low expense ratios

 * Initial minimum investments into retirement accounts such as the Fidelity Simplified Employee Pension-IRA, Keogh, Self-Employed 401(k), and Non-Fidelity Prototype Retirement accounts are $500 or higher.?

 **NEW index fund from Fidelity – with zero expense ratio.
 They are the first to get rid of the expense ratio for their total market index.

 *** No loads or trading fees when you purchase from the fund?s platform.
 For example, if you choose a Fidelity Total Market index fund and trade through your account at Fidelity, you will not be charged a commission.
 However, if you trade that same Fidelity index fund through an account at Schwab, you will be charged a trade fee.
 Tip: open an account with the broker that has the funds you want.

 Why We Like Vanguard (No, we aren’t paid to say this.)

 We like Vanguard because their Total Stock Market Index fund has the most companies (about 3,600).
 That’s almost every publicly traded company in the U.S. They also have some of the lowest expense ratios (0.04%) and no trading fees.
-That means you can invest every single month without paying commissions.?Also, Vanguard pioneered the index investing movement and operates their business at cost.
+That means you can invest every single month without paying commissions.?Also, Vanguard pioneered the index investing movement and operates its business at cost.
 Vanguard has no outside owners.
 If you own a Vanguard fund, you own part of Vanguard.
 We think this keeps the incentives in the right place.?

 2) Loans:?
 Can you take loans from the plan?

 Federal law allows workers to borrow up to 50% of their account balance, up to a maximum of $50,000.?But be very careful with loans from retirement accounts.
 Some 401(k) plans ban contribution for six months after a loan.
 Also, remember that you will be paying both the loan payment and the interest on that loan with post-tax dollars.
 Finally, a loan from your 401(k) takes your earnings out of the market.
 While loans can be helpful during times of crisis, make sure you understand the rules regarding them.

 3) Rollovers: ?Are they allowed into and out of the plan?

 You may find yourself in a position later where you are working for an employer again.
 In this case, you may want to roll your Solo 401(k) into your employer?s Traditional 401(k) in order to take advantage of employer matching if their plan allows it.
-You may also want to roll an existing 401(k) into a Solo 401(k), or roll your Solo 401(k) into an IRA or visa-versa.
+You may also want to roll an existing 401(k) into a Solo 401(k) or roll your Solo 401(k) into an IRA or visa-versa.
 For these reasons, find out if your plan can be structured to accept rollovers.

 4) Does the plan offer a Roth option?

 Note: ?Employee contributions must be made by the end of the calendar year but you can make Employer contributions until the tax-filing deadline.

-Tip: Be sure to open your Solo 401(k) account before December 31st, 2018 to be able to make employee contributions and lower your taxes for the tax year 2018.
+Tip: Be sure to open your Solo 401(k) account before December 31st, 2019 to be able to make employee contributions and lower your taxes for the tax year 2019.